QiushiSun/BBT-RGB/README.md

 ## Acknowledgement

-Part of the codes are adapted from [Black-Box-Tuning](https://github.com/txsun1997/Black-Box-Tuning), and we would like to extend our sincere appreciation to Xiang Li and Ming Gao for their invaluable suggestions regarding the methodology and presentation of this paper.
+This is also a prize-winning solution of the [First International Algorithm Case Competition: PLM Tuning, GD‑HK‑Macau Greater Bay Area](https://iacc.pazhoulab-huangpu.com/).
+Part of the codes are adapted from [Black-Box-Tuning](https://github.com/txsun1997/Black-Box-Tuning).

 ## Citation